MiguelCastillo/azureContainer/README.md

 ## azureContainer
-Simplify uploading, download, deleting, and listing of files in an azure container.
+Simplify uploading, downloading, deleting, and listing of files in an azure container.

 ## Install